 To follow the repetitions in language learning, you need to practice the previously learned content with increasing intervals.
 It can be an hour, then a day, then weekly, then fortnightly, then monthly, then every six months, then yearly.
-If you remember then you know it very well otherwise you need to review more often.
+If you recognize it, then you know it very well; otherwise, you need to review it more often.

 8. What about Reading and Writing Skills?